-One housing related project directly related to the City's number two priority as identified in the Consolidated Plan was funded with CDBG in 1998.
-The MDS rehabilitation of four group homes for the mentally ill was completed.
+For 1999 there was no CDBG projects directly related to the City's number two priority as identified in the Consolidated Plan In 1998, the MDS rehabilitation of four group homes for the mentally ill was completed.
 Two housing related projects were funded by the City's 1996 CDBG funds.
 This priority has also been identified by other organizations as a high priority need for the City.
 The City made a substantial commitment to this need by allocating the bulk of its 1996 funds to this priority category.